accessolutions/WebAccessForNVDA/contributing.md

 Alternatively, using Git Bash:

 ```
-ln -s WebAccess-dev <path to the addon folder in the source tree>
+ln -s WebAccess <path to the "addon" folder in the source tree>
 ```

 and

 ```
-rm WebAccess-dev
+rm WebAccess
 ```

+Beware to give the junction/softlink the exact same name as the addon as found in its manifest, ie. "webAccess").
+Failing to do so exhibits strange behaviors in recent NVDA.